input-output-hk/catalyst-voices/catalyst_voices_packages/SECURITY.md

 * the affected version(s),
 * steps that can be followed to exercise the vulnerability,
-* any workarounds or mitigations.
+* any workarounds or mitigation's.

 If you have developed any code or utilities that can help demonstrate the suspected vulnerability, please mention them in your email but ***DO NOT*** attempt to include them as